All Episodes

 And I'll tell you something else.

-That's that's so that's number one.
+So that's number one.

 Okay?

-Are Democrats above the law?
+Two, are Democrats above the law?

-It almost seems like for Republicans, uh they're automatically guilty of the crime of living as a registered Republican.
+It almost seems like for Republicans, they're automatically guilty of the crime of living as a registered Republican.

-Because, for instance, Philip Thompson, an aide to recently uh Democrat uh registered Senator Jim Webb of Virginia, was carrying a gun into the Russell Senate office building in his briefcase.
+Because, for instance, Philip Thompson, an aide to recently Democrat registered Senator Jim Webb of Virginia, was carrying a gun into the Russell Senate office building in his briefcase, a loaded pistol and two loaded magazines.

-And uh you broke the law.
+And you broke the law.

-And we're gonna have to arrest you.
+And we're going to have to arrest you.

-I'm sorry, I know you're a Democrat, and this is gonna be hard on you, but we've got to arrest you and actually investigate this.
+This is going to be hard on you, but we've got to arrest you and actually investigate this.

 AP has now reported all charges have been dropped against Philip Thompson.